Bachelor of Arts in Chemistry

-The curriculum leading to the Bachelor of Science (B.S.) degree, a rigorous program certified by the American Chemical Society, consists of a full spectrum of chemistry courses as well as supporting courses in mathematics and physics, and is designed to prepare students for a professional career in chemistry.
+The curriculum leading to the Bachelor of Science (B.S.) degree, a rigorous program certified by the American Chemical Society, consists of a full spectrum of chemistry courses as well as supporting courses in mathematics, physics, and biochemistry, and is designed to prepare students for a professional career in chemistry.
 The Bachelor of Arts (B.A.) degree program, with fewer required courses, allows students to obtain a broader knowledge of areas outside of chemistry, or to tailor their chemistry program for specific or unique objectives.
-We also offer a Minor in chemistry for those seeking a secondary area of study.
+We also offer a minor in chemistry for those seeking a secondary area of study.

 Admission to KU

 All students applying for admission must send high school and college transcripts to the Office of Admissions.
 Unless they are college transfer students with at least 24 hours of credit, prospective students must send ACT or SAT scores to the Office of Admissions.
 Prospective first-year students should be aware that KU has qualified admission requirements that all new first-year students must meet to be admitted.
 Consult the Office of Admissions for application deadlines and specific admission requirements.

 Visit the International Support Services for information about international admissions.

 Students considering transferring to KU may see how their college-level course work will transfer on the Office of Admissions website.